Earth hit an unofficial record high temperature this week – and stayed there

-Sweltering heat is blanketing much of the planet, and the past seven days have been the hottest week on record, the latest grim milestone in a series of climate-change-driven extremes.
+Sweltering heat is blanketing much of the planet, and one unofficial analysis says the past seven days have been the hottest week on record, the latest grim milestone in a series of climate-change-driven extremes.

-The average global temperature for Tuesday and Wednesday was 62.9 degrees Fahrenheit (17.18 degrees Celsius).
-That follows a short-lived record set Monday, at 62.6 degrees Fahrenheit (17.01 Celsius).
-The Climate Reanalyzer figures are unofficial but significant data, and an indication that climate change is reaching uncharted territory.
+On Thursday, the National Oceanic and Atmospheric Administration distanced itself from the designation, compiled by the University of Maine’s Climate Reanalyzer, which uses satellite data and computer simulations to measure the world’s condition.
+That metric showed that Earth’s average temperature on Wednesday remained at an unofficial record high, 62.9 degrees Fahrenheit (17.18 degrees Celsius), set the day before.

+“We recognize that we are in a warm period due to climate change, and combined with El Nino and hot summer conditions, we’re seeing record warm surface temperatures being recorded at many locations across the globe,” the statement said.

-“The situation we are witnessing now is the demonstration that climate change is out of control,” U.N.
-Secretary-General Antonio Guterres said.
-“If we persist in delaying key measures that are needed, I think we are moving into a catastrophic situation, as the last two records in temperature demonstrates.”
+U.N.
+Secretary-General Antonio Guterres said the latest numbers help prove “that climate change is out of control.”

+“If we persist in delaying key measures that are needed, I think we are moving into a catastrophic situation, as the last two records in temperature demonstrates,” he said.

 More frequent and more intense heat waves are disrupting life around the world and causing life-threatening temperatures.